ChristofSchwarz/qs_ext_reloadreplace/README.md

 ## Virtual Proxy Setup

-Since both buttons interact with Qlik's QRS API, it is necessary to setup a virtual proxy first, so that the extension can authorize against it.
+All buttons interact with Qlik's QRS API, it is necessary to setup a virtual proxy first, so that the extension can authorize against it.
 It is using Header Authentication.
 Log in to your server as Root Admin and go to the QMC page `/qmc/virtualproxies`.
 Set up the following: